-The Irish Department of education provide guidance on school acoustics which sets out guidance on acoustic conditions in schools.
-To assess either and existing or proposed school, we lean on guidance provided in the Department of Educations Technical Guidance Document TGD-021-5, Acoustic Performance in Schools.
+The Irish Department of Education provides guidance on school acoustics which sets out guidance on acoustic conditions in schools.
+To assess either an existing or proposed school, we lean on guidance provided in the Department of Educations Technical Guidance Document TGD-021-5, Acoustic Performance in Schools.

 We understand that the purpose of TGD-021-5 is to set out acoustic requirements to assist in the construction of schools that will: